stfc/PSycloneBench/benchmarks/nemo/tracer_advection/original/README.md

 repository.
 The library is built automatically as part of the compilation process.

-The Makefile supports four targets:
+The Makefile supports the following targets:

 * tra_adv_serial         - the original, sequential form of the benchmark.
-* tra_adv_omp     - version transformed by PSyclone for OpenMP threading.
+* tra_adv_acc_kernels    - version transformed by PSyclone for OpenACC acceleration on GPU using the kernels directive.
-* tra_adv_acc     - version transformed by PSyclone for OpenACC acceleration on GPU.
+* tra_adv_acc_loops      - version transformed by PSyclone for OpenACC acceleration on GPU using the explicit loop directive.
+* tra_adv_omp_cpu_levels - version transformed by PSyclone for OpenMP threading on CPU parallelising loops over the k-domain.
+* tra_adv_omp_cpu        - version transformed by PSyclone for OpenMP threading on CPU parallelising all loops.
 * tra_adv_omp_gpu        - version transformed by PSyclone for OpenMP offload to GPU.

 The compiler and compiler flags to use must be set through the following environment variables: